plee07/reddit-clone-microservices/README.md

     <li>
        When the request is to delete a Post, all comments associated to that Post gets deleted too.
 Therefore, our Post service sends a request to Comment serivce, sending the PostId of the post bound to get deleted, so the Comment service can delete all the comments on that post.
     <li>
+       When the request is made to create a comment, Comment service sends a request to Post to check if the post exist.
+In this case, Post sends back a message saying if the post exist or not.
+If the post doesn't exist, the comment is not post.
+If the post does exist, the comment is posted.
+     We also have RabbitMq for our services to talk to the Email service.
+Whenever a comment is posted, there's an option to notify the original poster that a comment has been posted.

 **DevOps**

-  After completing the backend, we were tasked with creating the documentation for it.
-The technologies we used for that were Swagger, Javadocs, Jenkins, and ELK logging.
+  After completing the backend, we were tasked with creating the documentation for it, testing the code, and depolying to the cloud.
+The technologies we used for that were Swagger, Javadocs, Jenkins, and Elstatic/Logstash/Kibana logging.
 Each technology documented a different part of our code.
 Swagger is used for API documentation so we can recreate our API calls in a controled enviroment to show how they work.
 Javadocs is used to document one of our classes to show what each element of the class does.
-Jenkins is used to show our testing so we know if our code is actually working the way it's supposed to.
-ELK logging is to document traffic, errors, and other important information.
+Jenkins is used to show our testing in each of the services so we know if our code is actually working the way it's supposed to.
+ELK logging is used to document traffic, report errors, and log other important information.

   Our planning for creating the documentation was similar to planning for creating the backend, with a little more research.
-In this case, there was a lot more configuration we had to do to document our code, so we had to do more research on how to properly config the documentation technologies.
-The only bits of code we had to write was for our unit and intergration test so we split the work for unit testing by services and pair-programmed for the intergration test.
-Our configuration was split between technologies too because there were a lot of configurations that had to be done and the decided that the best way to tackle them is to divide and conquer the work.
+In this case, there was a lot more configuration we had to do to document our code, so we had to do more research on how to properly do the configurations for the documentation technologies.
+The only bits of code we had to write was for our unit and intergration testing so we split the work for unit testing by services and pair-programmed for the intergration test.
+Our configuration was split between technologies too because there were a lot of configurations that had to be done and we decided that the best way to tackle them is to divide and conquer the work.
+We still pair-programmed during some configurations to make sure everything is working on both of our consoles.

 ## Design